-The squat is a compound exercise that primarily works the muscles of the legs, including the quadriceps, glutes, and hamstrings.
+The barbell squat, also known as the back squat, is a compound exercise that primarily works the muscles of the legs, including the quadriceps, glutes, and hamstrings.

 - Step 1: Stand with your feet hip-width apart.

 - Step 2: Keep your back straight, chest up, and core engaged.

 - Step 3: Initiate the movement by pushing your hips back and down, as if you’re sitting back in a chair.

 - Step 4: Lower yourself until your thighs are parallel to the ground or lower.

 - Step 5: Drive through your heels to stand back up.

 - Repeat the movement for the desired repetitions.